UTC • Future of Work

 Why AI Still Needs People

 AI is fast, tireless, and great with patterns.
 But it struggles with emotions, ethics, real-world chaos, and human behavior.
+That's why the future of work isn't about humans versus machines—it's about humans working with machines.

 The most valuable jobs emerging today combine: